Mexico Make Statement Against Canada: Takeaways From El Tri's Biggest Win in Years

 Despite the game being played on Canada's terms for the vast majority of the 90 minutes, they could only muster one shot on target to Mexico's three.

-Many have called for Mexico's captain Edson Álvarez to play as a center back instead of the base of midfield, today those calls were answered and the West Ham United man was stellar.
+Many have called for Mexico's captain Edson Álvarez to play as a center back instead of the base of midfield.
+Here those calls were answered and the West Ham United man was stellar.
 Johan Vázquez continues to prove why many consider him to be the best center back in Concacaf, with yet another dominant showing in the heart of defense.

 Israel Reyes stood his ground against Alphonso Davies and Erik Lira, who played as a midfielder but would sometimes drop as an extra defender, handled every Canadian incursion with poise.
 Mexico were never caught out of shape and they didn't have to rely on a standout performance from their goalkeeper.